-Now, let me show you the second method to backup and restore contacts in Android phone.
+Now, let me show you the second method to backup and restore contacts in Android phones.
 It is Google Drive.

 Here are the steps to Automatically backup contacts in Google Drive:

-- First, make sure you have logged in with your primary Gmail in your phone.
+- First, make sure you have logged in with your primary Gmail on your phone.
 Because all the contacts will get saved into that.

 - Go to Android settings.

 - Tap on the Gmail you have added in your Phone.

 - Checkmark the Sync Contacts.

 - Press on three dots from the right top corner.